 Official Press Release

-Comic-Con International (Comic-Con), the largest comic book and popular arts event of its kind in the world, announced today that submissions are being accepted for consideration by the judges for the 2011 Will Eisner Comics Industry Awards.
-Publishers wanting to submit entries should send one copy each of the comics or books they wish to nominate and include a cover letter indicating what is being submitted and in what categories.
+Comic-Con International (Comic-Con), the largest comic book and popular arts event of its kind in the world, has announced that submissions are being accepted for consideration by the judges for the 2013 Will Eisner Comics Industry Awards.
+Publishers wanting to submit entries should send one copy of each of the comics or books they wish to nominate and include a cover letter indicating what is being submitted (including the names of the creators) and in what categories.

 Creators can submit materials for consideration if their publisher is either no longer in business or unlikely to participate in the nomination process.

 Publishers may submit a maximum of five nominees for any one category, and the same item or person can be submitted in more than one category.
 Each imprint, line, or subsidiary of a publisher may submit its own set of entries.
 There are no entry fees.

 All submissions should be sent to Jackie Estrada, Eisner Awards Administrator, Comic-Con, 8340 Allison Ave., La Mesa, CA 91942, before the deadline of March 20.